PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 PostHog is different from most other product analytics tools such as Mixpanel or Amplitude because it enables you to self-host on your own infrastructure and maintain full control of the data.

 This means you don't need to anonymize the data, nor do you need to set up a Business Associate Agreement with PostHog because you never need to send any Protected Health Information (PHI) to us in the first place.
 The data stays on your systems, in its original form.

 You may need to sign a BAA with your hosting provider, but major providers such as Google and AWS offer these for free.

 ## Is Google Analytics HIPAA compliant?

 The short answer is no, Google Analytics is not compliant with HIPAA for either Covered Entities or Business Associates.
-Nor are other Google tools, such as Google Optimize.
+Nor are some other Google tools, such as Google Optimize.

 As a web analytics service, Google Analytics is great for tracking high-level traffic metrics such as pageviews, but lacks deeper product analytics tools such as feature flags and session recording.

-However, while Google does offer some [measures to avoid capturing personally identifiable information](https://support.google.com/analytics/answer/6366371#zippy=%2Cin-this-article), it also issues an explicit HIPAA disclaimer:
+Google does offer some [measures to avoid capturing personally identifiable information](https://support.google.com/analytics/answer/6366371#zippy=%2Cin-this-article), it also issues an explicit HIPAA disclaimer:

 > "_Unless otherwise specified in writing by Google, Google does not intend uses of Google Analytics to create obligations under the Health Insurance Portability and Accountability Act, as amended, (“HIPAA”), and makes no representations that Google Analytics satisfies HIPAA requirements.
 If you are (or become) a Covered Entity or Business Associate under HIPAA, you may not use Google Analytics for any purpose or in any manner involving Protected Health Information unless you have received prior written consent to such use from Google._"

 ## How to set PostHog up for HIPAA compliant analytics

 ### Step 1: Choose a hosting provider

 We recommend hosting PostHog on your own infrastructure.
 If you’re leveraging a private cloud you will need a Business Associate Agreement with your provider first.
-These are commonly and easily available with services such as [Amazon Web Services](https://aws.amazon.com/compliance/hipaa-compliance/), [Google Cloud Platform](https://cloud.google.com/security/compliance/hipaa), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/compliance/offerings/offering-hipaa-us) and many more.
+These are commonly and easily available with services such as [Amazon Web Services](https://aws.amazon.com/compliance/hipaa-compliance/), [Google Cloud Platform](https://cloud.google.com/security/compliance/hipaa), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/compliance/offerings/offering-hipaa-us) and many more, often for free.

 ### Step 2: Deploy PostHog